yumikoatae/rust-learning/keywords.md

 ## Concepts

+- **Shadowing**: A variable redeclaration with the same name but different value and/or scope within the same context.

+- **Mutability**: The ability for a variable to have its value changed during runtime by marking it as mutable with the mut keyword.

 - **Ownership**: The memory management system in Rust that ensures safety without the need for a garbage collector.

 - **Borrowing**: The process of lending references to data, with strict lifetime rules (`lifetimes`) to avoid memory safety issues.